PoCInnovation/Sveno/README.md

 ### How does it work

-Using a set of regex, variables, functions, components and imports are gathered and re-assembled into lighter and smooth Svelte syntax.
+Using a set of regex, key elements are gathered and formatted, and unused ones are simply left out (as an exemple, no need for SetStates or UseStates).
+Each component is transpiled into a `.svelte` that keeps the component's name, in a folder that matches the original `.react` or `.jsx` file name.

 ## Contributors:
 - [Allan](https://github.com/Gfaim)